 I looked around the class, and realized that all the students were indeed older women who were mostly there to socialize.

 I took it in stride and soon enough I realized that I was much better equipped at designing than making jewelry so I found a model maker who helped me design my first set of rings, which I wore every day.
 A friend casually complimented me on them and asked where they were from.
-I proudly declared that I was the designer, so he asked me to design some rings for his wife.
+Proudly declaring that I was the designer, he asked me to design some rings for his wife.
 One commission led to many more, every piece more intricate than the last.
 Each was a reaffirmation that despite my lack of formal training, when there was a will there was a way.
-I had unknowingly launched a vibrant private client business that allowed me to express my creativity and to have a lot of fun.
+I had unknowingly launched a vibrant private client business that allowed me to express my creativity while having a lot of fun.

-The tide soon turned toward men’s jewelry when the same client asked me to design some cufflinks.
-He loved the designs I presented him and he encouraged me to try selling them to stores.
-This was an entirely different challenge, and the first and only store that came to mind at the time was Bergdorf Goodman.
-I located the name of the buyer, picked up the phone and called her.
+The tide soon turned toward men’s jewelry when the same client asked me to design some cufflinks, an entirely different challenge.
+When he saw the results he encouraged me to sell them to stores and the first and only store that came to mind at the time was Bergdorf Goodman.
 I didn’t have any introduction, recommendation, look book, or linesheet, and definitely no press kit — nothing that is required of new designers today.
-I shamelessly called her, again and again for three months straight, and every time, left a nice message.
+I located the name of the buyer, picked up the phone and called her shamelessly again and again for three months straight, and every time, left a very polite message.
 Until one day, I snapped and left the following message:

 “Hi, this Catherine Zadeh…I have called you so many times, left so many messages.
 I don’t understand why you are not returning my calls.
 All I am asking is fifteen minutes of your time; you will either like the collection and we can do business together, or you won’t like it and I will never call you again.”